SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 vegetation.
 She is a god of life at its most violent, but also of decay and rot.

-The Cult of Mormo has no larger hierarchy or central leadership, and in each region where it has spread it has assumed different shapes.
+The Cult of Mormo has no large hierarchy or central leadership, and in each region where it has spread it has assumed different shapes.
 Like outcroppings of toadstools or powdery stumps separated by miles, they may share a